clutterstack/where_machines/spec_to_options/lib/README.md

 * To learn about Elixir and Ecto
 * To let me validate request bodies I pass as maps to [Christian Kreiling](https://github.com/ckreiling)'s [Elixir client for the Fly Machines API](https://github.com/ckreiling/fly_machines).

-## What it does (if it's working right)

-* Takes a json spec filename and an output directory name
-* For each component/schema it finds in the spec, writes a schema module file with an embedded schema and changeset

 ## Cases it tries to handle